suyash-sneo/rkl/README.md

 # RKL

-RKL (pronounced “racle”, like “oracle” with a silent “o”) is a terminal UI for exploring Kafka topics with an SQL-like experience.
+RKL (pronounced "racle", like "oracle" with a silent "o") is a terminal UI for exploring Kafka topics with an SQL-like experience.
 It pairs a query editor, results table, JSON payload viewer, and environment manager so you can inspect data quickly without writing ad-hoc consumers.

 ![RKL TUI Screenshot](/assets/rkl-screenshot.png?raw=true)

-## Features
+## Feature highlights

 - SQL-inspired query engine (`SELECT`, `WHERE`, `ORDER BY timestamp|poffset|poffset_ts`, `LIMIT`) with JSON-path filtering via `value->field->subfield`.
 - Real-time results table with horizontal scrolling plus a right-side JSON pane for the focused record.